OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

 - Ctrl+W
 - Ctrl+PgUp/PgDn

-## Enable end users to customize the keyboard shortcuts for your add-in (preview)
+## Enable custom the keyboard shortcuts for specific users (preview)

 Your add-in can enable users to reassign the actions of the add-in to alternate keyboard combinations.